Param-Harrison/thematrixML/README.md

 ## Courses
-Different courses will be combined to create a learning path
+Courses are more of a subjects to a *Learning Path*

 ### Beginner courses
 - Introduction to python (material)